jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-10-mvc-mvp-mvvm.md

 It's from an [article written by Erwin van der Valk.](https://blogs.msdn.microsoft.com/erwinvandervalk/2009/08/14/the-difference-between-model-view-viewmodel-and-other-separated-presentation-patterns/) --- in 2009!

-One can clearly see the difference between _MVC_ and _MVP-(Passive View)_ in that image; and between _MVP-(Passive View)_ and _MVP-(Supervising Controller)_.
-The _MVVM_ diagram looks like the _MVP-(Passive View)_ diagram, but you will see the difference if you read the [article]((https://blogs.msdn.microsoft.com/erwinvandervalk/2009/08/14/the-difference-between-model-view-viewmodel-and-other-separated-presentation-patterns/)) and the [next article](https://blogs.msdn.microsoft.com/erwinvandervalk/2009/08/18/implementing-the-model-view-viewmodel-pattern/) in the series.
+One can clearly see the difference between _MVC_ and _MVP-Passive-View_ in that image; and between _MVP-Passive-View)_ and _MVP-Supervising-Controller_.
+The _MVVM_ diagram looks like the _MVP-Passive-View_ diagram, but you will see the difference if you read the [article]((https://blogs.msdn.microsoft.com/erwinvandervalk/2009/08/14/the-difference-between-model-view-viewmodel-and-other-separated-presentation-patterns/)) and the [next article](https://blogs.msdn.microsoft.com/erwinvandervalk/2009/08/18/implementing-the-model-view-viewmodel-pattern/) in the series.
 (I think the difference is that we can do two-way data binding in MVVM while we cannot (or should not) do it in MVP??)

 The article also contains code samples which greatly helps programmers understand the patterns. :smile: